-lave you had an AVS before?
+Ż Have you had an AVS before?
 What event led to your relapse?
-What will you do if small things go wrong in your recovery after leaving the FRC?
+Z What will you do if small things go wrong in your recovery?
 What will be the attitude that you need to have?

-3) Marking the status on a calendar
+3) Marking the relapse risk status on the Schedule Book

 It's useful to know where you're in the recovery process at all times.
-Marking a calendar as you go helps you in several ways:
+Marking the relapse risk status on the Schedule Book helps you in several ways: